This Version Posted: October 21, 2021

-- Avoid others by keeping a safe distance.
-Greet people with a wave, bow or nod, instead of handshake or hug.
+- Greet people with a wave, bow or nod, instead of handshake or hug.
 After being outside, wash your hands with soap and water.

 - Work from home if possible.
 Talk to your supervisor, manager, or employer about options.
 Cancel in-person business meetings.
 Instead, look at teleconferencing or video chat options.

 - If you are sick, avoid visits to care facilities like long-term care homes, retirement homes, supportive housing, and hospices.
 Stay home and use Ontario’s online COVID-19 Screening Tool to see what additional care you may need.

-- For essential trips (like getting groceries), sanitize/wash your hands when entering or exiting building.
+- Sanitize/wash your hands when entering or exiting building.
 Avoid long lineups.
 Use tap to pay instead of handling money.

 - Do NOT use public transit if you are sick.
 Self-isolate at home right away.